2021 Palawan division plebiscite: Aftermath

 Palawan Provincial Board member Ryan Maminta and Brooke's Point mayor Jean Feliciano conceded the loss of the "yes" vote the day after the election.
 By Monday, Palawan governor Jose Alvarez, seen as the prime proponent of the division, conceded the loss of the cause, saying that it was the loss of the people of Palawan and not of the provincial government as the law was created for them (the people).
 He further said that the result had to be accepted and that they would not ask for a recount.

 Bishop Socrates Mesiona of the Apostolic Vicarate of Puerto Princesa said that "[t]he people have spoken and they must be listened to through deep respect for the sanctity of ballots."

 In the Senate, Senator Richard Gordon cautioned the Senate in creating any more provinces, while Sonny Angara, who sponsored the bill in the Senate as the chairman on the Committee on Local Government, said that the measure was "hotly debated" when it was being tackled, but he was surprised by the results.
 Senate Minority Leader Franklin Drilon said that "part of the system, and we should continue with the system because it's good for our democracy."

 Presidential Spokesperson Harry Roque said that the national government respects "the sovereign decision made by the people of Palawan."

+In the ensuing gubernatorial election in 2022, Vice Governor Victorino Dennis Socrates defeated former governor Mario Joel Reyes.
+Reyes was then disqualified by the Commission on Elections in 2023 for being a fugitive, solidifying Socrates' victory; Reyes has a pending case over the killing of journalist Gerry Ortega.
+Alvarez, who was term-limited, won as representative from the 2nd district, defeating incumbent Beng Abueg.
+Alvarez and Socrates supported each other in the election.